Monthly Economic Update: August 2024

 Financial Stability

-The latest Aggregate Financial Stability Index (AFSI) for Tonga2 (December 23) indicates a slight quarter-on-quarter improvement of 1.8 index points to 0.597 since September 2023.
-The increase is attributed to improvements within the Financial Development (FDI) and World Economic Conditions (WECI) Indexes outpacing decreases in Tonga’s Financial Vulnerability (FVI) and Financial Soundness (FSI) Indexes.
-Key economic indicators causing this shift include the improving Credit-to-GDP ratio as well as a reduction in the Chicago Board Options Market Volitility Index.
-However, annually the AFSI decreased by 2.7 index points from 0.629 with Tonga’s FSI outpacing improvements mades across all other sub-indexes.
-Most notably, the significant deterioration of the domestic bank’s Non-Performing Loans (NPL) ratio.
-Tonga’s AFSI remains above the long-term average of 0.55.
+The latest revised Aggregate Financial Stability Index (AFSI) for Tonga2 (December 23) indicates a slight quarter-on-quarter improvement of 2.2 index points to 0.74 since September 2023.
+The increase is predominantly attributed to increases within the Financial Development (FDI) and World Economic Conditions (WECI) Indexes outpacing decreases in Tonga’s Financial Vulnerability (FVI) and Financial Soundness (FSI) Indexes.
+Key economic indicators causing this shift include improvements in Tonga’s Credit-to-GDP ratio as well a reduction in the Chicago Board Options Market Volatility Index.
+Annually the AFSI increased by 7 index points from 0.67 with the FSI being the only sub-index to experience a decline.
+Most notably, due to the significant deterioration of the domestic bank’s Non-Performing Loans (NPL) ratio.
+Tonga’s AFSI remains above the long-term average of 0.59.

 Outlook